TrelisResearch/arc-agi-2025/o3-tools/README.md

 ## Additional Notes

 - You can control the maximum number of turns using --max_turns (default: 3).
-This is especially useful for limiting cost and runaway conversations when --tools is enabled.
+This is especially useful for limiting cost and runaway conversations.
 - You can also set the reasoning effort for the model using --reasoning_effort (choices: low, medium, high; default: medium).
 This may affect the model's thoroughness and cost.
 - **Automatic Model Detection**: The script automatically detects reasoning models (o3, o4, o1) vs non-reasoning models (GPT-4 series).
 Reasoning effort is only sent to models that support it, preventing API errors.
 - **Parallelization**: Use `--max_workers` (1-30) to run tasks in parallel.
 Start with 5 workers and increase gradually while monitoring for rate limit errors.
 Use `--rate_limit_delay` to add delays between requests if needed.